 - Leisure activities such as parks, sporting fields/facilities, walking tracks, lakes, beaches

 Knowing these things can help with your decision on which suburb to buy in.
 For example, if you have a young family, you might be looking for somewhere quieter, with schools and parks close by.

 The location that adds value to your property when buying will also mean it will add value when it is time for you to sell.

 Walking through as many Open Homes as possible is an important part of the buying process.
 This will educate you on the current market conditions, recent sales in the area, but also provide factual reasons for why properties sell for the price they do.

 For example, when looking at properties on the internet, it is hard to determine the actual size of the home and quality of finish, however when inspecting the property in person, it will be obvious to you if the home is above or below average size and a high-quality finish or not.

 When you find a property that fits your needs and requirements, it is now time to engage with a solicitor or conveyancer to review the contract of sale.
-They will review everything including zoning certificates, Inclusions and exclusions, settlement date, sale price, any special conditions, sewer diagrams, title search etc. At this time, it may also be a good idea to engage a building inspector or to review the strata report, if property is a part of a strata scheme.
+They will review everything including zoning certificates, Inclusions and exclusions, settlement date, sale price, any special conditions, sewer diagrams, title search etc. Also at this time, it would be good to engage with building inspector or for you to review the strata report, if the property is a part of a strata scheme.